pink-junkjard/hyperfiddle/README.md

-# Hyperfiddle — full-stack CRUD data sync for Clojure
+# Hyperfiddle — full-stack CRUD data sync for Clojure & Datomic

 This is the open source library powering <http://www.hyperfiddle.net>.

-If React.js is managed DOM, Hyperfiddle is managed network.
+If React.js is managed DOM, Hyperfiddle is managed database and network.

 # Dependency coordinates — Todo